 GetSet for Business is a not-for-profit organisation that provides Enterprise Education to Young People.

-We work with young people in schools, colleges, universities, community centres, support groups and social groups to teach them about Enterprise and Entreprenuership in an innovative and interactive way.
+We work with young people in schools, colleges, universities, community groups and support groups to inform and inspire Enterprise learning and Entreprenuership in an innovative and interactive way.

-We develop tailored workshops depending on the type of establishment, age of the audience and objectives of the learning.
-Our workshops are all tailored around setting up real trading businesses, whether the audeince is 9 or 30 and during each project, a product is made, funds are invested and the mini enterprises trade for between 1 and 10 days.
+We develop tailored workshops specific to the type of establishment, age of the audience and objectives of the learning.
+Our workshops are focused around setting up real trading mini enterprises and whether the age of the group is 7 or 30, they develop a range of skills which will improve and enhance future entreprenuerial and career opportunities.

 As a not-for-profit organisation, we cover our costs through grants, sponsorship and delivery income so we can often deliver a project for little or sometimes no charge.
 Please contact us to discuss your requirements.